redcartel/demo-game-library/react-frontend/README.md

 Highlight text + `command+forward slash` comment or uncomment a block of code.

 That's it.
-That's all I use.
+That's almost all I use.
 I'm not a power user.
 Go nuts if you want to, there's lots of productivity plugins and keyboard shortcuts, but it's just not how I roll.

 ## Install dependencies